GluuFederation/docs-casa-prod/docs/source/developer/architecture.md

 ### Backend database

-Casa uses the same lightweight directory (LDAP) or Couchbase database of your Gluu Server to store users data such as [enrolled credentials](../administration/credentials-stored.md), preferred authentication method, users' trusted devices information, and so on.
+Casa uses the same lightweight directory (LDAP) or Couchbase database of your Gluu Server to store users data such as [enrolled credentials](../administration/credentials-stored.md), users' trusted devices information, and so on.

 It is recommended that developers writing plugins leverage the existing database to save their data.
 Nonetheless, any other alternative mechanism can be embraced; it is up to administrators and developers to agree on how to incorporate this to the current stack.